RobertHJones/game-api-project/README.md

 #### Why isn't the game for which I'm searching appearing?

 It's likely your game isn't appearing on any of the sites tracked by the API.

-#### Why isn't the app telling me where I can find a particular game?

-If there is no offer on the game, the app won't return a suggested site from which to purchase it.

 #### Can I use this app on my mobile?